InikoPro/dodobot-hosting/README.md

 #### Note/Warning
 You can 24/7 Hour (Will be lost money with power bills) **MORE OWN RISK!!!**

+#### Features
+- Works with ARM & ARM64 / AMD & Intel
+- Works with PC, Server, Laptop, Raspberry Pi * Other
+- No Docker requird!
+- Earn Crypto with SGC (Sus Galaxy Coin) **Discord Server from dodo only**
+- 2X faster
+- Easy to use!

 # Installer
 #### To Install (Windows):
 ```